 For more information on costs and pricing tiers, see the pricing page.

 Create a migration project

-After the service is created, locate it within the Azure portal, open it, and then create a new migration project.
+After you create the service, locate it within the Azure portal, and open it.
+Then create a new migration project.

 In the Azure portal, select All services, search for Azure Database Migration Service, and then select Azure Database Migration Services.